jvalue/jayvee/apps/docs/docs/user/intro/update.md

 - Then, download the latest `jayvee.vsix` file.

-- Finally, open your Command Prompt(terminal), and paste the code below:
+- Finally, to install the extension using the CLI, paste the code below into your command line:

 ```bash
 code --install-extension jayvee.vsix
 ```

-For manual installation, follow this [link](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) for the official VSCode documentation.
+If you'd rather use the manual installation, follow this [link](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) for the official VSCode documentation.

 ### Version Check

-To verify wether the wanted version of Jayvee and VSCode extension where installed successfully, you can run in your Command Prompt(terminal):
+To verify wether the wanted version of Jayvee and VSCode extension where installed successfully, you can run in your command line:

 For **Jayvee**: